At some point in your life, social media has affected your confidence.

 If there are certain pages or people that you know will always find a way to get under your skin and tickle your most delicate insecurity, get it out of your feed.
 There is no need to try to resist depressive temptation for the sake of others.
 You might convince yourself unfollowing a frenemy on Instagram or an acquaintance on Facebook is petty, but it’s not.
 It’s necessary.

 Or, if there is a particularly sensitive issue unfolding at the moment, maybe take a break from those on social media who exacerbate the problem.
 If you’re going through an epic breakup and are absolutely terrified of being single, it might be best not to stare at engagement photos all day.
-(PS, you will definitely need this single article and this breakup book.)
+(PS, you will definitely need this single article.)
 It’s not weak to protect yourself for a few weeks.
 Let yourself heal before diving your fresh wound into a pool of salt.

 You’ve GOT to remember that having a healthy relationship with social media is in your best interest.
 Please do your due diligence by assessing how certain accounts make you feel, and decide if you really need that energy in your life.
 If you don’t, unfollow.